SiteWorks General FAQs

 • Some WordPress migration plugins assume the web manager has access to the file system or to the database server to directly upload or manipulate files, This is not available with SiteWorks hosting.

 An experienced WordPress administrator who understands these issues could request a “Starter” site which has all the above setup done correctly and then use various mechanisms to migrate content from another source.
 But if their migration fails for any reason, all the system admin team would offer is to reinstall the “Starter” site.
 The u3a WordPress developers forum https://u3awpdev.org.uk (requires registration) can offer advice.
+There is also an article on moving site in the Web Manager > Blog.

-The SiteWorks team recognise more assistance could be offered to move SiteWorks site, but the current priority is to build up the migration programme to production volumes.
+The SiteWorks team recognise more assistance could be offered to move a SiteWorks site, but the current priority is to build up the migration programme to production volumes.

 Web Managers